-Even if you own a large and spacious tourer, having the best caravan awning can make all the difference to your campsite experiences.
-It can provide extra living or sleeping space, or even somewhere that feels just a little bit more outside without actually being exposed to the elements.
+Even if you own a large and spacious tourer, having the best caravan awning can make all the difference to your campsite experience.
+After all, it can provide extra living or sleeping space, or even somewhere that feels just a little bit more outside without actually being exposed to the elements.

-This year, we’ve picked the Telta Soul as the best awning for a caravan – we like the innovation it provides, thanks to its Nylon fabric, as well as features like the front of the roof being higher than usual.
+This year, we’ve picked the Telta Soul as the best awning for a caravan – we like the innovation it provides, thanks to its Nylon fabric, as well as features like the front of the roof being higher than usual, a handy feature that provides more headroom.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more